reinfi/zf-dependency-injection/README.md

     ],
 ]
 ```

-Then you can add annotations to your classes.

 Following annotations are supported:
 * Inject (directly injects a service from the service locator)
 * InjectParent (must be used if you inject a service from a plugin manager)
 * InjectConfig (dot separated path to a config value, e.g. service_manager.factories)